-Wall Street Breakfast: What Moved Markets This Week

 Jury over Zoom?
 It's happening in Texas

 Lawyers in Collin County District Court selected a jury on Monday to hear an insurance dispute by videoconference, in what is believed to be the first virtual jury trial to be held nationally during the COVID-19 crisis.
 "You can't drag people down to the courthouse and make them sit together for days at a time," Texas Supreme Court Chief Justice Nathan Hecht declared.
 "It's just too dangerous."
-It's yet another boon for Zoom (NASDAQ:ZM), which has seen its stock take off since January.
+It's yet another boon for Zoom (ZM), which has seen its stock take off since January.
 In fact, at a market cap of $49B, Zoom is now worth more than every publicly traded U.S. airline - combined.

 U.S.-China tensions on display

-Taiwan Semiconductor (NYSE:TSM), the world's biggest contract chipmaker, halted new orders from Huawei after the U.S. Commerce Department unveiled new restrictions on the Chinese tech giant.
+Taiwan Semiconductor (TSM), the world's biggest contract chipmaker, halted new orders from Huawei after the U.S. Commerce Department unveiled new restrictions on the Chinese tech giant.
 It didn't stop there.
 The U.S. Senate unanimously passed an oversight bill that could delist Chinese companies from U.S. stock exchanges, while U.S. equities felt some pressure mid-week as President Trump said the coronavirus "pain and carnage" that spread from the country "all comes from the top."

 Go deeper: China drops GDP target, commits to trade deal.

-Walmart (NYSE:WMT) logged strong sales for the first quarter, but had higher costs for paying and protecting employees.
+Walmart (WMT) logged strong sales for the first quarter, but had higher costs for paying and protecting employees.
 In fact, Walmart's e-commerce sales in the U.S. shot up by 74%, and same-store sales grew by 10%, though the company said it would discontinue Jet.com and phasing out the brand.
-Despite a strong outlook, traders bid down Home Depot (NYSE:HD) on what could have be some profit-taking action, while Kohl's (NYSE:KSS) warned of a "low point" of 2020 as margins took a hit from the coronavirus pandemic.
+Despite a strong outlook, traders bid down Home Depot (HD) on what could have be some profit-taking action, while Kohl's (KSS) warned of a "low point" of 2020 as margins took a hit from the coronavirus pandemic.

 In a sign of unity, France and Germany agreed to support a €500B aid package to help EU regions and sectors hit hardest by the coronavirus pandemic.
 The announcement boosted the euro as Chancellor Angela Merkel said the bonds issued by the European Commission would be repaid from the EU budget (most of which is covered by Germany).
 "The plan amounts to a historic step by Germany away from its long-held opposition to mutual debt to fund other EU member states," said analysts at Eurasia group.